steipete/steipete.com/_posts/2020-05-30-mac-catalyst-crash-hunt.md

 ## Making a Non-Atomic Property Atomic

-Now that we understand the issue, it’s fairly easy[^1] to fix.
-Let’s add a lock to prevent the property from a raced access:
+Now that we understand the issue, it’s fairly easy to fix.[^1] Let’s add a lock to prevent the property from a raced access:

 [^1]: Swizzling in Swift isn’t pretty, but once you know how it works, it’s not much different than Objective-C — just a bit more verbose.
 If there’s a way to make this better/more concise, please [slide into my DMs](https://twitter.com/steipete).